WendySanarwanto/loopback-news-topic/README.md

 * Open a terminal window, change directory to the location of this application and start the application through running `npm run start` command.

-* Open another terimnal window, and stay inside this application's directory and start the functional testing through running `npm run test` command.
+* Open another terminal window, and stay inside this application's directory and start the functional testing through running `npm run test` command.

 ### 2.3.
 How to run functional test against Application hosted on remote machine
 **TBD**